 Creepy but True: Strange Pest Behaviors You’ve Probably Never Heard Of

 Most of us think of pests as simple creatures driven by the need to find food, water, and shelter.
 While that’s true, many pests also display bizarre, sometimes unsettling behaviors that seem straight out of a horror movie but are 100% real.
-Understanding these unusual habits can help homeowners stay one step ahead when it comes to protecting their property.
+Understanding these unusual habits can help homeowners stay one step ahead in protecting their property.

 The Ant “Funeral Procession”